 You may have heard of something called “credential creep.”
 What does it mean?
 Well, back in the day someone with only a high school diploma could usually find steady employment, maybe even complete with a pension.
+Higher education wasn't for everyone and some people chose work over college.
 Later, the bachelor’s degree became the new high school diploma.
 Jobs like executive assistant positions that used to require only a high school diploma or GED began requiring a BA.
 Now, in many fields getting some form of graduate training is necessary to boost wages and earn promotions.
 That increase in the amount of education needed to land a good job?
 That’s credential creep.

 Not all education is created equal, though.
 How much you stand to gain from going back to school depends on the school you attend, what you study, how much you pay and how old you are.
 Younger workers have more time to realize the gains from going back to school, while older folks with mortgages and kids’ education to fund may not have as much to gain from hitting the books.
-So, is college worth it for you?
+So, is college worth the money for you?
+Should you go to college?

 Consider going back to school if...